litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as the LiteSpeed WebADC Ingress Controller (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
+If you have a need for additional containers to run within the same pod as the LiteSpeed Ingress Controller (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.

 ```yaml
 sidecars: